chessvector/chess-vector-engine/README.md

 println!("Total positions: {}", stats.total_positions);
 println!("Has move data: {}", stats.has_move_data);

-### 6. Auto-Loading Training Data 🚀
+### 6. Auto-Loading Training Data

-The engine now supports automatic discovery and loading of training data files:
+The engine supports automatic discovery and loading of training data files:

 ```rust
 // Automatically loads training data from common file names if they exist